By the end of December 2024, my VO2 Max estimate reached 58 mL/min/kg and would stay there for a while.

 Due to Garmin’s incorrect estimation of lactate threshold (and maximum heart rate) after a 5K time trial, my Running HR zones were way off.
 Ultimately, I would delete them and use the general HR zones instead.

-This happened despite the fact that the Garmin correctly recorded my average heart rate of 159 bpm (very close to my true lactate threshold) and my maximum heart rate of 166 bpm during the time trial.
+This happened despite the fact that the Garmin correctly recorded my average heart rate of 159 bpm (very close to my true lactate threshold) and a highest-attained heart rate of 166 bpm during the time trial.

 Whatever the reason for the erroneous updates, running at 135 bpm—well within my true Zone 2—was then being categorized as Zone 1.
 A Garmin watch will only provide a VO2 Max estimate if you had been running for at least 10 minutes in Zone 2 or higher.